8888clockradio/magicNumbers/README.md

 # magicNumbers

 a complete 64-bit set of rainbow tables, Table A and Table BaE, re-imagined primes.
-each rainbow table entry is a near max number Int64 denominator encoded two seperate ways with prime numbers
+each rainbow table entry is a near max number Int64 denominator encoded two seperate ways (table A and table BaE) with prime numbers

 for use in swift and objective-c/c++.